 To freeze/unfreeze all device peripherals on halt, check/uncheck the "Freeze on Halt" check box.
-If this does not halt your desired peripheral, be aware that some peripherals have no freeze on halt capability and cannot be controlled by the debugger.
+If this does not halt your desired peripheral, be aware that some peripherals do not have a freeze-on-halt capability and cannot be controlled by the debugger.